 2- Decide On What Plants You Want To Grow

 A garden isn’t a garden without plants, so make sure that you know which flowers you want and can grow.
 Don’t forget to consider things like climate and natural sunlight when making your selection.
 Not all flowers can grow in the same regions and some plants require more sunlight than others.
 Be sure to do your research.
-It’s also important to note that some plants thrive outdoors but ocassionally they may need to be brought in to stay warm in the winter or during colder months.
+It’s also important to note that some plants thrive outdoors but occasionally they may need to be brought in to stay warm in the winter or during colder months.

 3- Start Planting Early

 Ideally, it’s best to start the planting process in either the late summer or early fall.
 At the very least, you can start planting before the frost.
-You want to make sure that your plants germinate before growing season.
+You want to make sure that your plants germinate before the growing season.

 4- Care For Your Plants